wallet77/tinydailytaskmanager/README.md

 1. Any server language compatible with REST Api, default is PHP (5.2.3)
 2. Apache 2
 3. Mysql (or any storage system which respects TDTM data model)
+4. Be sure your web server accept all HTTP request (GET, POST, PUT, DELETE)

 TDTM contraints
 --------------------------------------